tushar-sharma/tushar-sharma.github.io/_posts/2019-09-07-recursive-sort.md

 </style>

 <p>I recently accross a simple telephonic interview problem.
-The problem was to soft an array recursively.
+The problem was to sort an array recursively.
 However even numbers were placed before odd numbers.
 At first glance it appears a simple case of implementation of merge sort.
 </p>
 <!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 <p>I recently accross a simple telephonic interview problem.
-The problem was to soft an array recursively.
+The problem was to sort an array recursively.
 However even numbers were placed before odd numbers.
 At first glance it appears a simple case of implementation of merge sort.
 </p>

 ## Problem statement

-Given input array, produce a output array
+Given an input array, produce the following output array

 eg,